-In addition, the Company issued unsecured promissory notes to Zenith totaling \$5.2 million on March 31, 2024, repayable within four months of demand.
+In addition, the Company issued unsecured promissory notes to Zenith totaling \$8.6 million at March 31, 2025, repayable within four months of demand.
 As well, the Company has a CAD\$0.3 million promissory note outstanding to the Company's Chief Executive Officer, due upon demand, and the Company has a \$0.6 million promissory note outstanding to a former officer of the Company (related to outstanding consulting fees) due within four months of demand.
 These parties may demand repayment of the promissory notes and we do not currently have sufficient cash available to repay the promissory notes.
 We may have to raise additional capital to repay the unsecured promissory notes.